-What happens if an issues arises and I can't submit my thesis on the expected work submission date?
+What happens if an issue arises and I can't submit my thesis on the expected work submission date?

 If your thesis is submitted late, you will be penalised one percentage point from your final MRes thesis grade per calendar day until your thesis is received in the Faculty HDR Office.
 Submission will be taken as the date your thesis and associated paperwork is submitted electronically.

 The university recognises that sometimes candidates are unable to complete work on time, due to illness or misadventure.
-If you submit your thesis late and have not been able to submit the Extension of Expected Work Submission for MRes form, you must provide a written explanation to HDRO, via your Faculty HDR administration, as soon as possible.
+If you submit your thesis late and have not been able to submit the MRes EWS Extension form, you must provide a written explanation to HDRO, via your Faculty HDR administration, as soon as possible.
 You must attach supporting documentary evidence.
 Normally, only evidence on the Disruption to Studies: Supporting Evidence Schedule will be accepted.

 What happens during the examination phase?